vmware/vic-product/docs/user_doc/vic_vsphere_admin/client_network.md

 Ensure that the address ranges that you specify include all of the systems that will connect to this VCH instance.

-If you specify a static IP address for the VCH endpoint VM on the client network, you must specify a gateway.
-You specify gateway addresses as IP addresses without a network mask.

 #### Create VCH Wizard

-If you set a static IP address on the client network, enter a comma-separated list of CIDRs and the IP address of the gateway in the **Routing destination:Gateway** text box.
+If you set a static IP address on the client network, you can enter a comma-separated list of CIDRs and the IP address of the gateway in the **Routing destination:Gateway** text box.

 For example, enter `192.168.2.0/24,192.168.128.0/24` for the routing destination and `192.168.2.1` for the gateway.

-You must enter a gateway address even if the client network is L2 adjacent to the gateway.
+In the Create Virtual Host wizard in vSphere Integrated Containers 1.5.2 and later, specifying a routing destination and gateway is not required if the client network is L2 adjacent to its gateway.
+In previous releases, specifying a routing destination and gateway address is mandatory in the wizard, even if the client network is L2 adjacent to the gateway.

 #### vic-machine Option